Skip to main content

 • id (required): Clip ID

-Get a thumbnail of the clip.
+Get a thumbnail of the clip — the rendered composite at the given clip-relative time, including the clip’s layouts, b-roll media, zooms, and masks.
 Static formats (jpg/png/webp/gif) return inline image content the model can see, plus a signed URL. mp4 returns a URL only.Parameters:

 • videoId (required): Video ID